- ホーム

 Full Description

-The fifth edition of Educational Measurement represents the first version of this volume produced solely by the National Council on Educational Measurement (NCME).
+The fifth edition of Educational Measurement represents the first version of this volume produced solely by the National Council on Measurement in Education (NCME).
 This volume, like the previous four editions, provides cutting edge research and guidance on all major topics in the field of measurement science, with chapters written by acknowledged experts in their respective fields.

 This is an open access title available under the terms of a CC BY-NC-ND 4.0 license.
 It is free to read at Oxford Scholarship Online and offered as a free PDF download from OUP and selected open access locations.